Wind Velocity Sensor: Principles, Types, and Advanced Technologies

 Thermoelectric Wind Speed Sensors:

-These sensors calculate wind velocity by measuring how fast the wind cools a heated wire.
-In a thermoelectric wind speed sensor, a wire heats to a certain temperature above the ambient.
-When wind flows over the wire, it carries away heat, causing the temperature of the wire to decrease.
 The rate of cooling is related to the wind speed.
 You can find the wind speed by measuring how the temperature of the wire changes.
 People often look at changes in resistance, since a wire’s resistance depends on its temperature.
-Thermoelectric sensors are particularly useful when measuring low – average wind velocities.
+Thermoelectric sensors are very helpful for measuring low to average wind speeds.

 Pressure – Tube Anemometers: